Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 we can choose _any_ diffusion-dynamics schedule during training or inference and even use $$F_\theta$$ for unseen timesteps.

+The resulting two-stage training procedure is summarized in the algorithm below.

 [//]: # (Make image only be 75% of the page width)
 <div class='l-body' align="center">
 <img class="img-fluid rounded" src="{{ site.baseurl }}/assets/img/2023-12-dyffusion/algo-training.png" width="75%">